goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-I've received the paper "FlashAttention: Fast and Memory-Efficient Exact Attention with IO-Awareness" by Tri Dao et al. from 2022.
-Let me provide a brief high-level summary:

 This paper introduces FlashAttention, an algorithm that makes the standard Transformer attention mechanism significantly faster and more memory-efficient by being "IO-aware" - that is, by carefully managing how data moves between different levels of GPU memory (high-bandwidth memory and on-chip SRAM).